wviechtb/scrum-club/README.md

 ### Not Just an R User Group

 We debated whether to start an [R User Group](http://blog.revolutionanalytics.com/local-r-groups.html) in Maastricht (there are already several such groups in the Netherlands, but none in the South).
-However, we decided to make the purpose of the club more encompassing, as we want to explore other tools/software and topics as well (see the [list of topic ideas](topics.md)).
+However, we decided to make the purpose of the club more encompassing, as we want to explore other tools/software and topics as well.

 ### A User-Driven Club